 Hypnotherapy is a therapeutic modality used to help address behavior on a subconscious level.
 It uses a combination of cognitive exploration and hypnosis to help achieve desired results through adjusting one’s own negative beliefs, mindset, or feelings to adaptive, positive ones in.
 Sessions are typically an hour long with the beginning of the session set to discussing goals and setbacks on a deeper, cognitive level.
 The second part of the session is the hypnosis portion where we impress upon new subconscious inspirations to create the positive change discussed in the cognitive portion of the session.

-Hypnosis is a heightened state of awareness and focus where our conscious critical mind can relax and take a backseat and allow our subconscious mind to come forward.
+Hypnosis is a heightened state of awareness and focuses where our conscious critical mind can relax and take a backseat and allow our subconscious mind to come forward.
 By working with the subconscious directly, we are able to work with the core of a behavior that is not serving an individual and impress upon new positive and beneficial responses to help one reach their desired outcomes.

 In hypnosis, a client will always be in control of what is happening in the session and will be able to hear what is being suggested.
 A client won’t be able to do anything one is not normally comfortable with or open to.
 Hypnotherapy is not so much mind control as it is giving yourself permission to be more in control of your own mind by giving you an opportunity to realign yourself from what you do not wish to experience to what you do.